cedrickchee/capsule-net-pytorch/README.md

 ### Training Speed

+- Around `5.97s / batch` or `8min / epoch` on a single Tesla K80 GPU with batch size of 704.
-Around `3.25s / batch` or `25min / epoch` on a single Testla K80 GPU.
+- Around `3.25s / batch` or `25min / epoch` on a single Tesla K80 GPUwith batch size of 128.

 ![](results/training_speed.png)